Social Work (SWK)

 SWK 255.
 Introduction to Social Work: Changing Lives Changing Society.
 3 Credits.

-The course provides: an introduction to the social work profession and its promotion of social and economic justice to advance human rights, alleviate critical social problems, and promote wellbeing; descriptions of fields of practice, the profession's values and ethics and its policy history.
-Students will have the opportunity to assess their own identities, strengths, and challenges and identify potential ethical conflicts working directly with people who share or do not share identities.
+The course provides: an introduction to the social work profession and its promotion of social and economic justice to advance human rights, alleviate critical social problems, and promote wellbeing.
+This course explores fields of practice, the profession's values and ethics and its policy history.
+Students will have the opportunity to assess their own identities, strengths, and challenges and demonstrate self-awareness as they prepare to work with a diverse society.
 F,S,SS.

 SWK 257.
 Human Behavior and the Social Environment I. 3 Credits.